mpostol/TP/ExDataManagement/GraphicalData/README.md

 //_____________________________________________________________________________________________________________________________________
 -->

-# Graphical User Interface (GUI)
+# Graphical Data

 ## Preface

-This folder concerns selected issues related to the representation of process information in graphical form.
-It tries to answer how to build a graphical user interface.
-Let's start with a few definitions, explanations, and indications of directions for searching for new solutions to improve the handling of graphic data.
+This part concerns selected issues related to the representation of process information in graphical form.
+It tries to answer how to build the **Graphical User Interface (GUI)**.
+Let's start with a few definitions, explanations, and indications of directions for searching for new solutions to improve the handling of **Graphic Data**.

 ### External Data